DjangoGirls/tutorial/django_urls/README.md

 Lines that start with `#` are comments - it means that those lines won't be executed by Python.
 Pretty handy, right?

-The admin url, which you visited in previous chapter is already here:
+The admin URL, which you visited in previous chapter is already here:

     url(r'^admin/', include(admin.site.urls)),

-It means that for every url that starts with `admin/` Django will find a corresponding *view*.
-In this case we're including a lot of admin urls so it isn't all packed into this small file -- it's more readable and cleaner.
+It means that for every URL that starts with `admin/` Django will find a corresponding *view*.
+In this case we're including a lot of admin URLs so it isn't all packed into this small file -- it's more readable and cleaner.

 ## Regex